 7. Enhance the Candidate Experience

 A positive candidate experience leaves a lasting impression, even for those not hired.
-Clear communication, timely updates, and a respectful interview process contribute to a smoother journey and strengthen employer reputation.
+Clear communication, timely updates, and a respectful interview process contribute to a smoother journey and strengthen employer's reputation.

 Candidates who feel valued are more likely to accept offers and recommend the company to others.
-Streamlining application steps and providing feedback further improves satisfaction and boosts the overall hiring success rate.
+Streamlining application steps and providing feedback further improves satisfaction and boost the overall hiring success rate.

 8. Diversity, Equity, and Inclusion (DEI)